ivastr0log/Dotfiles/README.md

 <h1 align="left"> :blue_book: About</h1>

-This is my BSPWM dotfiles
+This is my BSPWM setup for 2 monitors

 </br>